meiyi1986/vuw-ecco/content/authors/yimei/_index.md

 education:
   courses:
     - course: PhD in Computer Science
-      institution: University of Science and Technology of China
+      institution: University of Science and Technology of China, China
       year: 2010
     - course: BSc in Mathematics
-      institution: University of Science and Technology of China
+      institution: University of Science and Technology of China, China
       year: 2005

 # Social/Academic Networking